tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 	- and of course by removing the spaghetti code

 ## 🍎Spaghetti code
 The original code is certainly one of the worst I've seen when it comes to flow.
-It goes in all directions: uses `GOTO`s, `GOSUB`s, nested `GOSUB`s and `GOTO`s.
+It goes in all directions: it uses `GOTO`s, `GOSUB`s, nested `GOSUB`s and `GOTO`s.
 It is so tortuous, it looks like the logical flow comes from another language, maybe assembly.

-`GOSUB`s (and `FN`s) are used to re-use the same code but it's really an overhead more than an advantage as the flow for the main loop can be resumed in less than 20 steps that always move forward except when it's time to loop back.
+`GOSUB`s (and `FN`s) are used to re-use the same code but it's really an overhead more than an advantage as the flow for the main loop can be resumed in less than 20 steps that always move forward except when it's time to start another cycle.

 1. **Check if loop delay counter has elapsed**.
 If it has, go to step 4 to move the piece down if possible
 2. Increase loop delay counter, **check keypress** and jump to the appropriate code if a key was pressed (step 4 to move down, step 8 and 9 to move left/right, step 10 and 11 for rotation, step 14 for quick drop)
 3. If **no key was pressed** or if key is invalid go back to step 1
-4. **Piece go down**: increase Y location, set "Down" flag
+4. **Piece go down**: increase Y location, set "moving down" flag to remember we're currently moving the piece down
 5. **Erase, check position and draw**: Erase piece and check if it can be drawn in new position (erase is needed first in order to check for pixel colors in new position) .
 If it is possible, draw piece in new position and go back to step 1
-6. **Piece cannot be drawn in new position**, redraw piece in previous position, if piece was going down, it means it has reached "ground", go to step 15 to check if lines have been completed.
+6. **Piece cannot be drawn in new position**, redraw piece in previous position, if piece was going down ("moving down" flag is set), it means it has reached the bottom of the pit, go to step 15 to check if lines have been completed.
-7. **Loop back** to step 1 if piece has not reached the ground.
+7. **Loop back** to step 1 if piece has not reached the bottom.
-8. **Player wants to move piece to the left**, update X and go to step 5.
+8. **Player wants to move piece to the left**, decrement X and go to step 5.
+As the walls of the pit are not black, they're considered as obstacles and therefore we don't need to check if X is below a certain value.
-9. **Player wants to move piece to the right**, update X and go to step 5.
+9. **Player wants to move piece to the right**, increment X and go to step 5.
+The same remark about X and the walls of the pit applies.
 10. **Player wants to rotate the piece clockwise**, update rotation variables accordingly and go to step 12 .
 11. **Player wants to rotate the piece counterclockwise**, update rotation variables accordingly and simply go to next step.
 12. **Check if rotation can be done**.
 Save offset pointers, set new offset pointers, erase piece and check if it can be drawn with new rotation.
 If it's possible draw the new rotation and go back to step 1